 Affordable Consumer Robotics from OhmniLabs

 But in order for consumers to take full advantage of robotics, companies interested in robotics must figure out a way to get a significant boost in productivity through simple and cost-effective robotics components.
 OhmniLabs has made a concerted effort to produce low-cost robots for mass adoption.
-Its Supercam telepresence robot sells for a much lower price compared ($2195) to other companies enabling startups and entrepreneurs to acquire them in a cost-effective manner.
+Its Ohmni Robot sells for a much lower price compared ($2,699) to other companies enabling startups and entrepreneurs to acquire them in a cost-effective manner.

 For instance, telepresence robots from Double Robotics sell for $3,999 for the standard set.
-The Beam from Suitable Technologies Inc. comes runs about $2,140 on TelepresenceRobots.
-If you want to buy the upgraded Beam+ or Beam Enhanced, you have to spend at least $4,000.
 The Amy A1, a customizable telepresence robot, sells for $7,299.
+The Beam Pro from Suitable Technologies Inc. comes runs about $14,945 on TelepresenceRobots.
 These higher prices impede the widespread use of robots in our daily lives.

 Developing Affordable Custom Robotics with OhmniLabs